chenllliang/MLS/README.md

 # Focus on the Target’s Vocabulary: Masked Label Smoothing for Machine Translation
 Hi, this is the source code of our paper "Focus on the Target’s Vocabulary: Masked Label Smoothing for Machine Translation" accepted by ACL 2022.
-The paper is uploaded to this url soon.
+You can find the paper in the root directory.

 ## Introduction